sonnyding1/portfolio/src/projects/math.md

 This project is a fullstack project, I mainly used Next.js.
 For the UI, I used Tailwind CSS and ShadCN UI.
 For the login functionality, instead of implementing login and auth functionalities on my own, I used a third party service called [Clerk](https://clerk.com/).
 I did use MongoDB for storing users' information such as number of problems solved, experience, and so on.
 To interact with MongoDB, I used an ORM called Prisma.

+## Structure

+For each problem page (Addition, Multiplication, Factorization), there is a corresponding API endpoint which is in charge of generating math problems, validating user answers.

+As for the user's experience points, levels, and number of problems solved, we make request to an API endpoint in the backend, which then makes request to MongoDB.
+We have to consider 2 different situations: when the user is logged in and when the user is not logged in.
+If the user

 ## Rendering LaTeX

 I used MathJax for rendering math equations into LaTeX forms.
-Specifically, I included MathJax script in root level `layout.tsx`:
+Specifically, I included MathJax script in root level `layout.tsx`, so now every math block may be rendered as LaTeX math block:

 ```tsx
 <head>